perlGivesMeNightmares/MBTA-Assignment/README.md

 - Never develop in Windows again (no Makefiles?
 All my scripts blocked by default? bro...)

 ### Setup
+Requires Python 3.9 (currently adding future.__annotations__ imports to make 3.8 back compatable).
+Also requires pip and npm (or yarn)

 If running this in VSCode, be sure to add "python.defaultInterpreterPath": "/path/to/your/venv/bin/python" to your vscode settings.json.
 If using intelliJ, right click and mark the "flask_app" directory as a content root.
 Other IDEs, you'll have to manually add the flask_app path to your PYTHONPATH.
 Happy to help if there are issues.

 If running this on Windows, activating the virtualenv may require `powershell Unblock-File -path \path\to\venv\Scripts\Activate.ps1`